-Klum is the Emmy Award winning host and executive producer of the nine-time Emmy-nominated series "Project Runway."
-After finishing its sixth season, "Project Runway" was the highest-rated program on cable.
-Klum recently joined the judging panel of NBC’s hit show "America’s Got Talent."
-She also hosts "Germany’s Next Top Model," which has been a runaway hit in that country for 7 years.
-She has written a lifestyle book, "Body of Knowledge: 8 Rules of Model Behavior" and released a book, "Rankin’s Heidilicious" featuring some of her favorite photos taken by talented photographer Rankin.
-Her numerous other ventures include two self-designed collections maternity lines for A Pea In the Pod and Motherhood Maternity, a performance apparel and sneaker collection for New Balance, a collection of apparel, bedding, furniture and gear for Babies "R" Us called Truly Scrumptious by Heidi Klum and campaigns for Diet Coke, Ann Taylor, Dannon, Carl’s Jr., Clear Scalp & Hair Beauty Therapy and Dr. Scholl’s DreamWalk Insoles.
+Klum is the Emmy Award winning host and executive producer of the twelve-time Emmy-nominated series “Project Runway.”
+After finishing its sixth season, “Project Runway” was the highest-rated program on cable.
+Klum is in her fourth season on the judging panel of NBC’s hit show “America’s Got Talent.”
+She also hosts “Germany’s Next Top Model,” which has been a runaway hit in that country for 11 seasons.
+She has written a lifestyle book, “Body of Knowledge: 8 Rules of Model Behavior” and released a book, “Rankin’s Heidilicious” featuring some of her favorite photos taken by talented photographer Rankin.
+Her numerous other ventures include lingerie collections called Heidi Klum Intimates and Heidi by Heidi Klum, a swim collection launching globally in 2016 called Heidi Klum Swim and campaigns for Diet Coke, Ann Taylor, Dannon, Carl’s Jr., Clear Scalp & Hair Beauty Therapy and Dr. Scholl’s DreamWalk Insoles.

 Klum’s modeling career began in her hometown of Bergisch Gladbach, when she won a national model search.
 After this win, Klum signed with an agency, and her modeling career officially took off.
 She has since worked with many of the world’s top fashion photographers including Sante D’Orazio, Patrick Demarchelier, Gilles Bensimon, Rankin, Matthew Ralston, Arthur Elgort, Walter Chin, Robert Erdmann, Marco Glaviano, Michael Thompson, Raymond Meier, Richard Burbridge, Mark Seliger, Wayne Mazur, Peter Lindbergh and Steven Meisel.